Queen Elizabeth II's 92nd Birthday Performers Will Include Sting, Shaggy and Shawn Mendes

 Clearly, the queen has both excellent and modern tastes as musicians both iconic and new are included in the concert.

-Meanwhile, Queen Elizabeth II may become a great-grandmother once again by the time her birthday comes around as Duchess of Cambridge Kate Middleton and the queen's grandson Prince Williamare slated to welcome their third child sometime in April.
+Meanwhile, Queen Elizabeth II may become a great-grandmother once again by the time her birthday comes around as her grandson Prince William and Duchess of Cambridge Kate Middletonare slated to welcome their third child sometime in April.

 The queen typically celebrates her birthday in quieter fashion, last year opting to take in the races at Newbury Racecourse with her daughter, Princess Anne.